russeta/docs-tap/convention-service/creating-conventions.md

 ### <a id='ImageMetadata'></a>Matching Criteria By Image Metadata

-For each image contained within the PodTemplateSpec, the convention controller will fetch the OCI image metadata and known [`bill of materials (BOMs)`](reference/bom.md) providing it to the convention server as [`ImageConfig`](./reference/image-config.md).
-This metadata can be introspected to make decisions about how to configure the PodTemplateSpec.
+For each image contained within the PodTemplateSpec, the convention controller fetchES the OCI image metadata and known [`bill of materials (BOMs)`](reference/bom.md) providing it to the convention server as [`ImageConfig`](./reference/image-config.md).
+You can introspect this metadata to make decisions about how to configure the PodTemplateSpec.

 ## <a id='install'></a> Configure and Install the Convention Server

-The `server.yaml` defines the Kubernetes components that will enable the convention server in the cluster, the next definitions are within the file.
+The `server.yaml` defines the Kubernetes components that enables the convention server in the cluster; the next definitions are within the file.

-1. <a id='install-namespace'></a>A `namespace` will be created for the convention server components and will have the required objects to run the server.
+1. <a id='install-namespace'></a>A `namespace` is created for the convention server components and will have the required objects to run the server.
 It is used in the [`ClusterPodConvention`](#install-convention) section to indicates the controller where the server is.

     ```yaml
     ...